 Is East Falls the kind of community that would welcome a home for sick kids by our favorite residential park?

-2/12/18 UPDATE: EFCC general membership insisted on a vote to reject KenCrest’s request and refuse any possible agreements with KenCrest.
+2/12/18 UPDATE: EFCC drafted a stating a firm “NO”, rejecting KenCrest’s request and refusing any possible agreements with KenCrest.

 1/25/18 UPDATE: Philly’s regulations on special exceptions seem to indicate KenCrest’s plans might not depend all that much on neighbor input.
 Full report here.